Skip to main content

 The City of Tacoma (the City) is developing the City’s first ever Stormwater Comprehensive Plan (SWCP).
 The SWCP will describe how the City will manage, operate, and finance stormwater-related activities within Tacoma City Limits.
 The purpose of the SWCP is to guide how the City will address surface water and stormwater management needs and requirements, including program management, operation and maintenance (O&M), climate change, capital facilities, and financial elements, while also balancing rates and the financial resources available to the City.

-Links and materials are available for meetings under the “Meetings and Events” tab.
+Links and materials are available for meetings under the “City Council and Planning Commission Meetings” accordion.

 Planning Commission Assessment and Recommendations of the STNC application as part of 2022 Amendment to the One Tacoma Comprehensive Plan and Land Use Regulatory Code (Mar.
 2021–May 2022):